 With the introduction of baby formula and other toddler foods most mothers assume that this is a perfect replacement to breast milk.
 The truth is that there is nothing quite like breast milk.
 From how it is made to how it affects the baby’s development, breast milk is quite the a fascinating toddler’s food.
 All mothers need to understand breast milk both for their well being and that of their kids.

 1. How breast milk is made in the breasts

 To produce breast milk, mothers melt their own body fat.
 Are you with me?
 We literally dissolve parts of ourselves, starting with gluteal-femoral fat, aka our butts, and turn it into liquid to feed our babies.

-But breast-feeding is more than being a good mom.
-And breast milk is much more than food: its potent medicine and, simultaneously, a powerful medium of communication between mothers and their babies.
+Breast milk is much more than food: it’s potent medicine and, simultaneously, a powerful medium of communication between mothers and their babies.
 It’s astonishing.
-And it should be—the recipe for mother’s milk is one that female bodies have been developing for 300 million years.
+It should be—the recipe for mother’s milk is one that female bodies have been developing for 300 million years.

 Many new mothers have wondered exactly how long it is that they should breast feed and the simple answer to that is:

 Breast-feeding leads to better overall health outcomes for children, which is why the World Health Organization and the American Academy of Paediatrics recommend that babies be exclusively breastfed for a minimum of six months.